Learn how to use the robot

 Check that you're connecting to the correct tenant.
 If you're managing multiple tenants, you can change the display name to something that's easier to remember.

-Once you've confirmed these details, you'll be directed to the tenant's home page, from where you can start creating templates and pipelines to govern the creation of Teams and SharePoint sites.
+Once you've confirmed these details, you'll be directed to the tenant's home page, from where you can start your reporting and management activities.

 Get a demo